DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/Docs/Report.md

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/location-no.of%20crimes.png">

-We can see the number of crimes in each locations
+- We can see the number of crimes in each location

 **Premis wise crimes**

 <img width="600" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/premis.png">

-Streets are where most crimes are happening, even the parking lot is not safe according to the visualization
+- Streets are where most crimes are happening, even the parking lot is not safe according to the visualization

 # Machine Learning Models